AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppLibs/Dates.md

 - Serves as a strong showcase of **modular design** and **clean namespace-based architecture**.

 # How to Use
+1. Download the header file from the section below.
+2. Include it in your C++ project using `#include "..."`, with the appropriate path between the double quotes.
+3. Make sure that you have `Strings.h`, `Readers.h` also installed.

 # Source Code
-*You can find the source code for this header here.*
+*You can find the source code for this header [here](https://gist.github.com/AbdulrahmanMohammadSalem/0d5854dd39584796d4658e6a750b4262).*